mmendesas/fastfeet/fastfeet-backend/README.md

 In the project directory `../fastfeet/fastfeet-backend`, you can run:

 - `yarn`: Intalling dependencies
-- `yarn start` : Start in development mode
 - `docker start database`: start the database server
 - `docker start redisfastfeet`: start the redis server instance
 - `yarn sequelize db:migrate`: define the db structure
 - `yarn sequelize db:seed:all`: register an admin user
 - `yarn dev`: Start in development mode
+- `yarn queue`: Start the queue processing to send emails

 If you can, import the [insomnia file]('/docs/Insomnia_Fastfeet.json') inside insomnia to test all examples